 Fish spoil quickly if you don't handle them properly from the moment you land them.
 You'll end up with softened flesh, a strong flavor and a "fishy" or sour odor.

-In this section we'll give you some basic fish-cleaning tips.
-And some more detailed information on scaling, filleting, steaking and storing your catch.
+In this section we'll give you some basic tips on how to clean fish, as well as some more detailed information on scaling, filleting, steaking and storing your catch.

 Scale the fish on a flat surface using one hand to hold it by the head.
 Rake the scales from the tail toward the head with a fish scaler or a large spoon.
 Remove the scales on both sides of the body.